Arpit-Rajput03/Forecasting_Stock_Volatility/README.md

 The GARCH model here forecasts one-day-ahead conditional variance, while the LSTM predicts a 21-day rolling volatility measure.
 They're closely related but not identical targets, so the comparison should be read as directionally informative rather than a perfectly controlled experiment.
 Worth keeping in mind if you extend this.

-## What I'd add next

-- A regime classifier (high-vol vs. low-vol days) using Logistic Regression
-- Testing on more tickers to check if results generalize beyond AAPL
-- A cleaner apples-to-apples comparison between the two forecasting targets

 ---

-*Built as a self-project to explore volatility behavior in markets, using both statistical and machine learning approaches.*